Entanglement study in the island of inversion region using \textit{ab initio} approach

 As for the mutual information, we have considered the isotopic chains ${}^{24-34}$Ne, ${}^{26-36}$Mg, and ${}^{30-38}$Si and their first $0^+$ and $2^+$ for our study.
-We have calculated KLD, JSD, and their respective quantum extensions for the same isotopes as the mutual information, along with the $N$=20 isotones.
-For the even-even isotopic chains, we have compared the first $0^+$ and $2^+$ states.
-For the even-odd isotones, we have compared the ground states and the first excited states.
+We have computed the classical KLD, JSD, and their quantum extensions for the same isotopic chains studied in the mutual information analysis, as well as for the $N=20$ isotones, comparing the first $0^+$ and $2^+$ states in even-even nuclei and the ground and first excited states in odd-even nuclei.

 This paper is organized as follows.
 In Section \ref{IMSRG}, we present the framework for \textit{ab initio} calculations using the IMSRG approach, after which we have discussed the representation of many-body wavefunction in Fock space for clean partitioning of the total wavefunction in Section \ref{many-body}.
 In Sections \ref{proton-neutron}, \ref{MI}, and \ref{QRE}, we have introduced the framework for various quantum information measures.
 In Section \ref{results}, we present our results corresponding to the aforementioned measures, and finally conclude in Section \ref{summary}.